Studies

 organization of continuous diving and the limits of

-Comparison of the methods of decompression
+comparison of the methods of decompression, the

-Summary of acceptable and not acceptable
+summary of acceptable and unacceptable technical

 - Study CCO Ltd No 1 “Organize air & nitrox continuous diving